kitabisa/smockr/README.md

 ## Caveats

-Some cases in production deployment mode, there may be problems related to `Request uri too long`.
+Some cases in production server, there may be problems related to `Request-URI too large`.
 If you are using kubernetes ingress, try to apply this configuration:
 ```yml
 annotations:
   nginx.ingress.kubernetes.io/client-header-buffer-size: 100k